Senate Report Faults 'Paralysis' By Obama Team On 2016 Russian Election Scheme

 He alluded to weeks' worth of debate within Obama's team in 2016 about how or whether to alert Congress or Americans about what intelligence officials were discovering about Russia's interference, to the degree they understood it then.

-Obama and advisers feared that revealing Russia's active measures might undermine Americans' confidence in the election or open Democrats up to accusations that Obama might be trying to help Hillary Clinton over then-candidate Donald Trump.
+Obama and advisers feared that revealing Russia's active measures might undermine Americans' confidence in the election or open Democrats up to accusations that Obama might be trying to help Hillary Clinton over Donald Trump.

 Russia launched a wave of active measures aimed at helping Trump and hurting Clinton.
-Eventually, the administration did publicly announce that assessment, one later strengthened by subsequent reports from the intelligence community, the Senate Intelligence Committee and special counsel Robert Mueller.
+Eventually the administration did publicly announce that assessment, one later strengthened by subsequent reports from the intelligence community, the Senate Intelligence Committee and special counsel Robert Mueller.

 Officials from the Obama era told Senate investigators they moved as fast as they responsibly could.
 Then-national security adviser Susan Rice, for example, is quoted in the report making clear that she believed the right decision was to wait until the case was airtight before acting.

-"That took longer than we would have hoped or anticipated," she said .
+"That took longer than we would have hoped or anticipated," she said.
 "But you couldn't have it bad; you had to have it when it was done and ready and that was the [intelligence community's] to determine."

 The Gang of Eight